vanilla/vanilla-cli/README.md

 }
 ```

-## Debugging the Build process for local development
+## Debugging the during local development

 > **Notice**: Debugging the build process requires at least Node.js 8.x in order to benefit from the new node debugging process.